 When viewing your weekly objectives in the side panel, you'll only see the objectives for the week that's currently in view.
 If you want to change the week in view, you can do that by changing the date in view in the kanban, calendar, or calendar mini-map.

 You can add as many calendar accounts as you want from the "Calendars" menu, accessible in the main dropdown of the app.

 Right now, there's no way to auto-import all your calendar events.
 However, it's a feature we're keen on adding.

 If you want to add meetings to your calendar, you have two options:

 - Enter the "Plan" flow for that day.
 You can manually initiate Daily Planning by clicking "Plan" at the top of today or a future day's column.

 - Hover over any calendar event (or click into) it and click "Add to tasks"

-Sunsama has a simple notification to alert you to upcoming timeboxed tasks in your daily plan.
+Sunsama has a simple notification to alert you to upcoming timeboxed tasks in your daily plan that will only show if you are in focus mode.
 If you want deeper control of your calendar notifications, you should configure those via your underlying calendar e.g. Google or Outlook.

 If you are trying to change the notification setting for timeboxed tasks, you can always schedule working sessions to a different calendar that has custom notification settings.